cswatt/narratr/README.md

 # narratr
 ## now with fewer vowels

-**Note**: I changed the repo name so you guys may have to do 'git remote set-url origin https://github.com/cswatt/narratr.git'
+**Note**: I changed the repo name so you guys may have to do `git remote set-url origin https://github.com/cswatt/narratr.git`

 ## TO DO
 - writing grammars